-If your employer elected this coverage and you die while still in active service after 1 year as a contributing member, your beneficiary will receive a single lump-sum payment.
+If you die while still in active service (while being paid salary) after 1 year as a contributing member, your beneficiary will receive a single lump-sum payment.
 The payment equals your highest 12 months of salary in a row during the 24 months before you die, but no less than \$25,000 and no more than \$50,000.
 This benefit is also paid if you die within 180 days of your last day of service.
 It is in addition to any other benefits to which your beneficiary(ies) may be entitled.
 For this death benefit, you may name the same or different beneficiary(ies) than the one(s) you named to receive the refund of contributions.